-An incident may impact university operations for a prolonged period of time, the Director of Virginia Tech Emergency Management (or designee) may activate the university's Emergency Operations Center (EOC) to centralize the command, control, and coordination necessary to manage the incident.
+An incident may impact university operations for a prolonged period of time, the Assistant Vice President for Emergency Management (or designee) may activate the university's Emergency Operations Center (EOC) to centralize the command, control, and coordination necessary to manage the incident.
 Unified Command is usually employed in the EOC to enhance decision-making and accountability.
 The Crisis Management Team (CMT) staffs the EOC and performs the following functions: